Learn all about the lover archetype (also known as the archetype lover), including definition, characteristics, examples and more.

 Lover archetype characteristics

-There are some characteristics which are common to all lover archetypes:
+There are some characteristics that are common to all lover archetypes:

 - They have the ability to handle intense emotions and understand their feelings.